The ITIL 4 Service Desk Guide – Process, Practice, Function?

 The ITIL 4 service desk practice

 One of the practices, the ITIL 4 service desk practice, was acknowledged in previous ITIL versions as a function.
 However, functions are no longer present in ITIL 4, something I’m personally glad to see.
 I found functions a little confusing.
-Is a function a team?
-Is it a role?
-Is it an ITIL process?
-Something I struggled with during my ITIL study and, later on, ITIL adoption.
-Anyhow, the Service Desk is now rightly recognized as a practice in its own right, and I believe that it’s now much clearer.

-The fundamental thing to acknowledge when considering the ITIL 4 service desk practice is that we’re not talking about a team of people here.
-Although the service desk is recognized as a team of people in many organizations, service desk teams will not exclusively be involved with just the ITIL 4 service desk practice, they’re likely to be involved in the activities of many practices.
-For example, incident management, service request management, problem management, relationship management, etc.
+The fundamental thing to acknowledge when considering the ITIL 4 service desk practice is that we’re not talking about a team members here.
+Although the desk is recognized as a team of people in many organizations, IT support teams will not exclusively be involved with just this practice, they’re likely to be involved in the activities of many practices.
+For example, incident management, service request management, problem management, knowledge management, relationship management, service level management (thanks to service level agreements (SLAs)), etc.

 The same is true of other ‘teams’ or groups of people within an organization.
-The human resources (HR) team is likely to be involved with workforce and talent management, information security management, risk management, organizational change management, etc. The facilities team are likely to be involved with incident management, risk management, supplier management, IT asset management, etc. A good question to ask here is: Would HR and facilities be involved with the ITIL 4 service desk practice?
-Well, without creating the basis for a solid case in favor of the enterprise service desk, the answer is yes.
+The human resources (HR) team is likely to be involved with workforce and talent management, information security management, risk management, organizational change management, etc. The facilities team are likely to be involved with incident management, risk management, supplier management, IT asset management, etc.

 Let’s dive a little deeper into what a service desk is